Lori Colbo loves to write about her Christian faith and the Bible to encourage and inspire others.

-The perspective groom was required to offer the bride's family compensation, called a dowry, for the fact that losing the daughter caused some inconvenience to her family.
+The prospective groom was required to offer the bride's family compensation, called a dowry.
+The idea behind this is that losing the daughter causes some inconvenience to her family.
 She usually helped the family with shepherding or working the fields, and thus the family was losing a worker.

 If the groom could not give the bride's family cash, he would work it off in service.
-This is what Jacob did when he sought to marry Rachel (Gen. 29).
+This is what Jacob did when he sought to marry Rachel (Genesis 29).

 Paul was stoned on one occasion in the city of Lystra.
-They found him dead, but prayed for him and the next day he left town with Barnabus.
+They found him dead but prayed for him, and the next day he left town with Barnabas (Acts 14:19-20).

-In the case of Paul and Steven, they were stoned unjustly; however God proclaimed throughout the Scriptures that He is holy, and that his people, too, ought to be holy.
+In the case of Paul and Stephen, they were stoned unjustly; however, God proclaimed throughout the Scriptures that He is holy and that his people, too, ought to be holy.
 The act of stoning someone for a grave sin was meant to send a message to the people to fear God and His laws.
 The community was involved in the stoning as a message of intolerance to sin and to be holy.

 Stoning was also done by other societies.

-John the Baptist was beheaded by command of Herod Antipas.
-John was beheaded for calling Herod on his sin of taking his brother's wife.
+John the Baptist was beheaded by the command of Herod Antipas.
+John was beheaded for calling out Herod for his sin of taking his brother's wife.
 The Apostle James, brother of Apostle John, was beheaded in Acts 12:2.
 Beheading was most often done with a sword.

-Many times we find in the Bible that once a person has been killed in war, his head is cut off.
-This happened after David killed Goliath (1 Sam.
-17:51).
+Many times we find in the Bible that once a person was killed in a war, his head was cut off.
+This happened after David killed Goliath (1 Samuel 17:51).
 King Saul also had his head cut off by the Philistines the day after his death on the battlefield (1 Chronicles 10:8-9).

 The custom of trading sandals was used in land sale transactions.
-Land was sold in triangles, and whatever size of the triangle the purchaser could walk off in the agreed upon amount of time was his.
+The land was sold in triangles, and whatever size of the triangle the purchaser could walk off in the agreed-upon amount of time was his.
 Since the walking was done in sandals, the trading of the sandal was like a title to the land.